 |[Scribe Notes] [src]||[Erik's Notes]||[Slides]||[Video]|

-Tomorrow's lecture will include a second (and final) bunch of
+This lecture includes a second (and final) bunch of

 strong NP-hardness reductions from 3-partition: